TNO-MST/siso-entity-type/README.md

 # SISO-REF-010 entity type enumerations library

-**Experimental**

 A JavaScript library for parsing SISO-REF-010 entity type enumerations data.

 The SISO-REF-010 is a standard developed by the [Simulation Interoperability Standards Organization (SISO)](https://www.sisostds.org/Home.aspx) and is widely used in distributed simulations such as HLA and DIS to provide Simulation Interoperability.

-An interactive picker-GUI is hosted on [https://tno-mst.github.io/siso-entity-type-picker/](https://tno-mst.github.io/siso-entity-type-picker/)
+An interactive picker-GUI is hosted on [https://tno-mst.github.io/siso-entity-type/](https://tno-mst.github.io/siso-entity-type/)

 ## Copyright notice